-- c) Loans and other interests in public bodies outside the accounting boundary should be reported at historical cost, less any impairment. - d) Where future cash flows are discounted to measure fair value, entities should use the higher of the rate intrinsic to the financial instrument and the real discount rate set by the Treasurer of the States as applied to the flows expressed in current prices. - e) Liabilities under financial guarantee contracts that are not accounted for as insurance contracts should be measured initially at their fair value and, as appropriate, amortised subsequently to the Statement of Comprehensive Net Expenditure or its equivalent.
+- c) Where future cash flows are discounted to measure fair value, entities should use the higher of the rate intrinsic to the financial instrument and the real discount rate set by the Treasurer of the States as applied to the flows expressed in current prices. - d) Liabilities under financial guarantee contracts that are not accounted for as insurance contracts should be measured initially at their fair value and, as appropriate, amortised subsequently to the Statement of Comprehensive Net Expenditure or its equivalent.
 Subsequent changes in probabilities should not be reflected in the carrying value except where the result is that IAS 37 would require recognition of a liability because it is more probable than not that a transfer of resources will occur.

-- 8.2.7 The following requirement should be observed by entities covered by this Manual.
+- 9.2.7 The following requirement should be observed by entities covered by this Manual.
 IAS 39 includes a number of alternative accounting treatments.
 Entities should discuss any significant choices to be made with the Treasurer of the States.
-Examples include: - a) the designation of financial assets and liabilities as at fair value through profit and loss, and of non-derivative financial assets as available for sale: - b) the reclassification of financial assets and liabilities; - c) the election to apply IAS 39 or continue to use accounting applicable to insurance contracts to financial guarantee contracts; and - d) the use of hedge accounting.
+Examples include: - a) the designation of financial assets and liabilities as at fair value through profit and loss, and of non-derivative financial assets as available for sale; - b) the reclassification of financial assets and liabilities; - c) the election to apply IAS 39 or continue to use accounting applicable to insurance contracts to financial guarantee contracts; and - d) the use of hedge accounting.